clulab/releases/cl2022-twoflints/README.md

 python eval.py saved_models/00 --device 0 --dataset train
 ```

 This will use the `best_model.pt` by default.
 Use `--model checkpoint_epoch_10.pt` to specify a model checkpoint file.
-Add `--out saved_models/out/test1.pkl` to write model probability output to files (for ensemble, etc.).